m0hdasif/aws-serverless-boilerplate/docs/use-case.md

    41. [ ] serverless-nested-stack(check)
    42. [ ] serverless-aws-nested-stack
    43. [ ] serverless-optimizer-plugin
-   44. [ ] serverless-dotenv-plugin
-   45. [ ] serverless-webpack
+   44. [ ] serverless-webpack
-   46. [ ] serverless-prune-plugin
+   45. [ ] serverless-prune-plugin
-   47. [ ] serverless-offline-sns
+   46. [ ] serverless-offline-sns
-   48. [ ] serverless-plugin-multiple-responses
+   47. [ ] serverless-plugin-multiple-responses
-   49. [ ] tsconfig-paths-webpack-plugin
+   48. [ ] tsconfig-paths-webpack-plugin
-   50. [ ] serverless-mysql
+   49. [ ] serverless-mysql
-   51. [ ] serverless-plugin-canary-deployments
+   50. [ ] serverless-plugin-canary-deployments
-   52. [ ] serverless-plugin-chrome (for running Puppeteer on AWS Lambda)
+   51. [ ] serverless-plugin-chrome (for running Puppeteer on AWS Lambda)

 6. **Implement in ts**
 7. Maintain one file for helpful commands for both sls and aws